OCEAN CITY, Md. — With spring beginning March 20, Ocean City is filling up with tourists on weekends leading up to summer.

 Lawmakers also said their goal is to "promote long term property ownership and quality of life for year round resident populations."

-In response, Ocean City passed another ordinance prohibiting existing rental licenses from being part of a property sale.
+In response, Ocean City is prohibiting existing rental licenses from being part of any property sale.

 This means new property buyers would be forced to reapply for their own rental license, with death being the only exception.

-The only problem with that is, beginning on February 3, 2025, Ocean City implemented an 11 month moratorium on issuing short-term rental licenses in R1 and MH Districts.
+Beginning February 3, 2025, Ocean City took that option away as well by implementing an 11 month moratorium on short-term rental licenses in R1 and MH Districts.

 Here is a map of R1 rentals impacted by the new policies.

-To read a full description of the newly passed ordinances, click here and scroll to pages 120-132.
+To read a full description of the newly passed ordinances, click here and scroll pages 120-132.